 Over the next 100 years, that once privately-owned firm has been central to some of the greatest technological advances in British history, from the ubiquitous Melody Maker wireless radio sets that piped swing music and BBC news into U.K. living rooms during the 1920s, to the Chain Home Radar that helped protect the nation during the Battle of Britain.

-It is unlikely that Mr. Cossor could have envisioned the tremendous impact his small firm would have on his nation when he founded his electronics company 100 years ago.
+It is unlikely that Mr. Cossor could have envisioned the tremendous impact his small firm would have on his nation when he founded his electronics company.
 Yet his legacy lives on today in the form of Raytheon UK, a leader that continues to deliver defence and security solutions.

-From the pioneering days of cathode and X-ray tubes, to the most advanced airborne ground surveillance capabilities in the world today, the transatlantic technology partnership that entrepreneur Alfred Charles Cossor began 100 years ago continues to help make the U.K. a safer and better place to live now.
+From the pioneering days of cathode and X-ray tubes, to the most advanced airborne ground surveillance capabilities in the world today, the transatlantic technology partnership that entrepreneur Alfred Charles Cossor began in 1908 continues to help make the U.K. a safer and better place to live now.

 The Cossor family, which had been in business since 1859, was developing vacuum tubes at the birth of the electronics era.
 The eldest son, Alfred, began his own company to manufacture equipment for wireless technology at a time when radios across Britain were about to become household necessities.
 By 1927, Cossor launched his famous Melody Maker radio set that would soon become a centerpiece of British homes.
 By 1936, Cossor achieved another historic milestone by becoming the first company in the U.K. to sell a television set.